Aquarius/Let the Sunshine In: Background

 Returning to California, Howe supervised the first recording session.
 The instrumental track was set to tape at Wally Heider's Studio 3 in Hollywood by Wrecking Crew members Hal Blaine on drums, Joe Osborn on bass, Larry Knechtel on keyboards, Tommy Tedesco and Dennis Budimir on guitars and Tony Terran on trumpet.
 It also featured strings, winds, and brass instrumentations.
-However, the vocals were recorded separately in Las Vegas, where the 5th Dimension was performing at the time, using only two microphones for the five singers.
-Davis' solo during "Let the Sunshine In" was improvised during the session; songwriter Jimmy Webb, who happened into the studio during the recording, remarked to Howe: "My God, that's a number one record."
+The vocals were recorded later in Las Vegas, where the 5th Dimension was performing at the time, using only two microphones for the five singers.
+Davis's solo during "Let the Sunshine In" was improvised during the session; songwriter Jimmy Webb, who happened into the studio during the solo's recording, remarked to Howe: "My God, that's a number one record."

 This song was one of the most popular songs of 1969 worldwide, and in the United States it reached the number one position on both the Billboard Hot 100 (for six weeks in April and May) and the Billboard Easy Listening chart.
 It also reached the top of the sales charts in Canada and elsewhere.
-Billboard ranked it as the No. 2 Hot 100 single for 1969, although "Aquarius (Let the Sunshine In)" would go on to outsell the No. 1 Hot 100 single for 1969, "Sugar Sugar" by the Archies, and consistently ranks several positions above it in the all-time chart.
+Billboard ranked it as the No. 2 Hot 100 single for 1969, although "Aquarius (Let the Sunshine In)" would go on to outsell the Number 1 Hot 100 single for 1969, "Sugar, Sugar" by the Archies, and consistently ranks several positions above it in the all-time chart.

-The recording won both the Grammy Award for Record of the Year and Best Pop Vocal Performance by a Group for the Grammy Awards of 1970, after being published on the album The Age of Aquarius by the 5th Dimension, and also being released as a 7-inch vinyl single record.
+The recording won both the Grammy Award for Record of the Year and Best Pop Vocal Performance by a Group for the Grammy Awards of 1970, after its release as a track on the group's album The Age of Aquarius, and as a 7-inch single.
 The popularity of the song prompted the Apollo 13 crew to name their Apollo Lunar Module Aquarius, in part to send a message that astronauts were also "hip".
 In 2004, the song was inducted into the Grammy Hall of Fame.

 The American Film Institute's 100 Years...100 Songs list, published in 2004, ranked "Medley: Aquarius/Let the Sunshine In" as number 33.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.